 USD has implemented social distancing to the extent possible.
 The university understands that it may not be possible to practice social distancing in some instances.

-Students, faculty, staff and visitors are required to wear face coverings in all indoor public spaces as a safety measure for themselves and others.
-All USD students, faculty and staff will be provided a branded USD mask.
+Students, faculty, staff and visitors are required to wear face coverings in all indoor public spaces as a safety measure to protect themselves and others.
+All USD students, faculty and staff have been offered a branded USD mask.

 How can we practice social distancing in classrooms?
 What about in large lecture halls?

-USD ensures students are able to attend classes in-person, and social distancing will take place in classrooms to the extent possible.
-USD has reexamined all classrooms to create social distancing spaces wherever possible.
-Some classrooms will not be used.
+USD continues to offer face-to-face instruction and has implemented social distancing in classrooms to the extent possible.
+USD reexamined all classrooms to create social distancing spaces wherever possible.
+Some classrooms are not in use.
 For instance, large lectures may be moved into Aalfs Auditorium, then smaller classes will utilize the lecture halls.
 Students are required to wear face coverings in all communal spaces as a safety measure for themselves and others.
 USD has also incorporated video technology in classrooms where needed.

 - Receive regular health checks from the Department of Health and/or a member of the USD COVID-19 Case Management Team